Graduate degrees: M.A. in teaching and learning; M.A.T. in teaching and learning; M.S. in teaching and learning; Ph.D. in teaching and learning

 Graduate Programs of Study

-In order to be considered for admission, students must complete a minimum of 30 s.h. of earned college credit and must have a University of Iowa cumulative and overall cumulative g.p.a. of at least 3.00.
+In order to be considered for admission, students must complete a minimum of 30 s.h. of earned college credit.
+A cumulative g.p.a. of 2.50 is recommended but not mandatory.
 Some subject areas have additional admission criteria.
-A limited number of applicants are accepted into each Teacher Education Program, so a 3.00 g.p.a. does not ensure admission.
+A limited number of applicants are accepted into each Teacher Education Program, so a 2.50 g.p.a. does not ensure admission.
 Admission decisions are based on grade-point average in the major and other criteria relevant to teaching success.

 The application process includes submission of an application form, a writing sample, two letters of recommendation, and an Iowa criminal history check request form.
 Applicants are required to submit PRAXIS Core test scores in mathematics, reading, and writing.
 Applicants must have a Praxis Core Test Designated Institution Score Report with minimum scores of 156 in reading, 162 in writing, and 150 in mathematics.
 Applicants also must provide verification that they have completed a 10-hour pre-admission clinical experience in a K-12 classroom setting.